-Whether you’re partial to painting or sculpture, or lean toward photography, film, music, or decorative arts, there’s something available online for everyone’s taste.
-Below is a look at ten of the top art museums in the country, and how you can enjoy online exhibitions and other resources available to the public for free.
+Below is a look at ten of the top art museums in the country, and how you can enjoy them in-person or online.

-Current status: The Met Fifth Avenue and Met Cloisters are open to the public, Thursday to Monday.
-Timed tickets may be required for entry.
-To plan your visit, click here.
+Current status: The Met Fifth Avenue and Met Cloisters are open to the public with reserved tickets.
+Timed tickets are required for entry.
+To plan your visit, go to:

 In addition to being the country’s largest art museum, The Metropolitan, or The Met, is the fourth most-visited art museum in the world.
 Its permanent collection contains over two million works, including art from classical antiquity and ancient Egypt, paintings and sculptures from nearly all the European masters, and an extensive collection of American and modern art.
 The Met also has an extensive collection of African, Asian, Oceanian, Byzantine, and Islamic art.